An optional but recommended capability

 You can manage millions of DNS zones and records using the Reblaze interface.

-The "search" feature is based upon the text box at the upper left.
+To display existing records, a "search" feature is provided at the upper left.

-To add a new DNS entry, click on the "New" button on the right hand side.
+To add a new DNS entry, click on the "New" button.
 The following dialog is displayed:

 Once a record has been created, it can be deleted (via the trash icon shown to the right of its entry in the list) or edited (via the blue edit icon shown to the right of its entry in the list).